Nick Oliveri: Legal issues and controversy

-On July 10, 1999, Oliveri and Josh Homme were involved in an altercation with British rock band Terrorvision while Queens of the Stone Age were on tour in London.
+On July 10, 1999, Oliveri and Josh Homme were involved in an altercation with English rock band Terrorvision while Queens of the Stone Age were on tour in London.
 Oliveri was arrested as a result, but was released several hours later without being charged.

 On January 19, 2001, Oliveri was arrested after a performance at Rock in Rio III in Rio de Janeiro, Brazil, for performing nude on stage.
 He apologized for the incident and stated that he was not aware that it was a crime in Brazil.

 On July 12, 2011, Oliveri was arrested for suspicion of felony domestic violence after a standoff with police SWAT team.
 He allowed his girlfriend to exit the house two hours into the standoff and two hours before the SWAT team made entry into the home and arrested Oliveri.
 Drugs and a loaded rifle were found in the home.
 In August 2012, Oliveri's lawyer reached a plea agreement with prosecutors in his case.
 His lawyer, Freddy Sayegh, told TMZ, "Oliveri agreed to plead to one count of possession of cocaine and a dismissal of the remaining six felony counts."
-Oliveri's record in the case will be expunged as long as he completes court-ordered community service, anger management, and remains out of trouble for six years.
+Oliveri's record in the case was to be expunged as long as he completed court-ordered community service, anger management, and remained out of trouble for six years.

 Pseudonyms

-Oliveri adopted the "Rex Everything" moniker after shattering a vase at a former Dwarves bassist's house, upon which he replied to Oliveri with "Rex Everything".
+Oliveri adopted the "Rex Everything" moniker after shattering a vase at the home of a former Dwarves bassist, who said to Oliveri "Rex Everything".
 The nickname "Rex" was originally given to Oliveri by Blag Dahlia, but a last name, which became Everything, was needed to go along with it.

 "Pierre Pressure" was a nickname given to Oliveri by lifelong friend Josh Homme, to which Homme stated Oliveri pressures people into doing things they should not.
 "The Great French Manipulator" also came from Homme.

 "Rock & Roll Komodo Dragon" originated from an interview with Revolver where Homme states that Oliveri's "a bit like a rock and roll komodo dragon, it's been that way for thousands of years".

 "Nikolai Svetlana" was given during Oliveri's tenure with Svetlanas, as each band member uses the band name as their stage last name.